 We consider again as in Problem 3.2 and 4.2 the experiment investigating how the growth of garden cress depends on a (potentially) toxic fertilizer.
-The data is on the course homepage below Topic 3 in the file cressdata.txt (columns: observation number 1,...,81, fertilizer concentration in %,, yield in mg).
+The data is on the course homepage below Topic 3 in the file cressdata.txt (columns: observation number $1, \ldots, 81$ , fertilizer concentration in %,, yield in mg).
 Here, you are supposed to fit a quadratic regression, $y = \beta_0 + \beta_1 x + \beta_2 x^2$ , where x = concentration and y = yield.

 - a.
 Fit the quadratic regression and estimate the three coefficients $\beta_0, \beta_1, \beta_2$ of the regression together with their 95%-confidence intervals using a standard function (e.g. the R-function lm).
 Create a plot for yield vs. concentration and add the estimated regression curve to the plot. - b.
 Derive a 95%-bootstrap confidence interval for the three model parameters based on the percentile method (which was used in the lecture).
-Do not use a bootstrap package for this calculation; program the bootstrap on your own.
+Do not use a bootstrap package for this calculation (and not the function bootstrp in Matlab); program the bootstrap on your own.
 Use at least 10000 bootstrap replicates. - c. (optional) Program your own BCa-confidence interval and derive the 95%-confidence interval for $\beta_2$ . - d.
-Use now a bootstrap-package and derive the 95%-confidence interval for $\beta_2$ using both the percentile- and the BCa-method. - e.
-Compare the different confidence intervals for $\beta_2$ . - f.
-Describe a scenario for the analysis of this dataset, where you think that a baggingapproach would make sense.
-Describe how this approach would work here.
-You need not to conduct this analysis.
+Use now a bootstrap-package (e.g., boot in R, scipy.stats.bootstrap in Python, Bootstrap.jl in Julia, or the function bootstrp in Matlab) and derive the 95%-confidence interval for $\beta_2$ using both the percentile- and the BCa-method. - e.
+Compare the different confidence intervals for $\beta_2$ .